The Best TFSA Investment Options and Strategies for 2022

-Launched in 2009, the Tax Free Savings Account was created by the Canadian government as a way for Canadians to save, tax-free, for any purpose.
-Prior to its launch, Canadians were limited to saving in taxable accounts, with the exception of RRSPs and RESPs.
-Coincidentally, the flexibility offered by this tax-sheltered account has seen more and more Canadians include their TFSA in their retirement planning.
-And that really is the beauty of this account.
-It has the flexibility to meet the needs of any investor.
+The TFSAs flexibility has caused more and more Canadians to include their TFSA in their retirement planning.
+And that is the beauty of this account.
+It has the flexibility to meet the needs of almost any investor.

-The TFSA is a tax-sheltered investment account, available to any Canadian 18 years of age and older.
-There is an annual contribution limit, which for 2020 is $6,000.
-Each year, the limit is indexed to the Consumer Price Index (CPI) in increments of $500, to account for inflation.
+The TFSA is a tax-sheltered investment account available to Canadians 18 and older.
+There is an annual contribution limit, which for 2022 is $6,000.
+Each year, the limit is indexed to the Consumer Price Index (CPI) in increments of $500 to account for inflation.

 With a TFSA, the unused contribution room is carried forward to future years.
 For example, as long as you were 18 in 2009, you would have a current lifetime contribution limit of $69,500 (the annual limit has been adjusted a few times over the years).

-Unlike an RRSP, contributions to a TFSA are not tax-deductible, however, you are not taxed when the funds are withdrawn.
-This is a unique, and popular feature of the TFSA.
-Accounts cannot be held jointly, but married couples can each open an individual plan, effectively doubling their contribution room.
+Unlike a Registered Retirement Savings Plan (RRSP), contributions to a TFSA are not tax-deductible; however, you won’t pay income tax when you withdraw money – a unique and popular feature of the TFSA.
+You cannot open a TFSA jointly, but married couples can each open an individual plan, effectively doubling their contribution room.

 TFSA Investment Options

 The name Tax-Free Savings Account is misleading because it suggests that you are investing the funds in an actual savings account.
 That’s not the case, however; if you limit your TFSA holdings to a savings account, you’ll miss out on many opportunities.